yehanxuan/BatchReMeasure/README.md

 library(Rcpp)
 library(BatchReMeasure)
 ```
 Set sample size n=100 and remeasured sample size n1=40.
-Samples consists of 50 control samples and 50 case samples.
-Set the std of the first batch as 2 and the std of the second batch as 1; The correlation, true effect, batch effect are set as 0.6, 0.5 and 0.5, respectively
+Samples consist of 50 control samples and 50 case samples.
+Set the std of the first batch as 2 and the std of the second batch as 1; The correlation, true effect, and batch effect are set as 0.6, 0.5, and 0.5, respectively
 ```{r}
 n = 100
 n1 = 40